Hermesmann v. Seyer

 Hermesmann v.
 Seyer (State of Kansas ex rel.
 Hermesmann v.
 Seyer, 847 P.2d 1273 (Kan.
-1993)), was a precedent-setting Kansas, United States, case in which Colleen Hermesmann successfully argued that a woman is entitled to sue the father of her child for child support even if conception occurred as a result of a criminal act committed by the woman.
+1993)) was a precedent-setting Kansas, United States, case in which Colleen Hermesmann successfully argued that a woman is entitled to sue the father of her child for child support even if conception occurred as a result of a criminal act committed by the woman.
 The case was brought in her name by the then Kansas Department of Social and Rehabilitation Services.

 Background

-Hermesmann was a babysitter for Shane Seyer during 1987 and 1988.
-When Hermesmann was 16, she began a sexual relationship with Seyer who was 12 years old.
-When she was 17 and Seyer was 13, she became pregnant and their daughter was born in 1989.
-Criminal charges had been brought against Hermesmann by Shawnee County, Kansas, accusing her of "engaging in the act of sexual intercourse with a child under sixteen" whilst she herself was a juvenile.
-In the event she stipulated as a juvenile offender to "contributing to a child's misconduct" which is not a sexual offense.
+Colleen Hermesmann was a 16-year-old babysitter who in 1987 was hired to take care of 12-year-old Shane Seyer.
+The two began a sexual relationship, and when Hermesmann was 17 and Seyer was 13, the former became pregnant.
+The baby, a daughter, was born in 1989.
+Criminal charges were brought against Hermesmann by Shawnee County, Kansas, accusing her of "engaging in the act of sexual intercourse with a child under sixteen".
+Hermesmann ultimately took a plea bargain, pleading guilty to the lesser offense of "contributing to a child's misconduct".